MaxLap/activerecord_where_assoc/INTRODUCTION.md

 }
 ```
 And since we are using joins, we probably need to use `#distinct`?
 I'm always uneasy at adding those side-effects to my scopes.
-I want them to be as lean as possible, to do what their name imply, nothing more, nothing less.
+I want them to be as lean as possible, to do what their name imply, nothing more.

-I hope you understand that there is no good way of dealing with this in ActiveRecord.
+I hope you understand that there is no good way of dealing with this in ActiveRecord only.
 You won't have as much issues
 when the condition is on a `#belongs_to`, because there is a single record, so you can't get duplicates, and you
 always want to target the same record, so just using `#joins` works fine.
 But having to choose the way to do things
 each time in order to avoid problems gets annoying.